isomerpages/nlb-biblioasia/index.md

       alt: Qur'an
   - infopic:
       title: Definitely Not Spaghetti Bolognese
-      subtitle: from Book to Cook
+      subtitle: "video: from Book to Cook"
-      description: In the 1987 home economics syllabus, 14-year-old girls were taught how to breastfeed and bathe a baby.
-How has the syllabus changed over the years?
+      description: In the 1980s, 14-year-old girls were taught how to breastfeed.
+Food writer Sheere Ng explores home economics, while making a pasta dish she was taught in class.
-      button: watch the video
+      button: Making sauce-picious pasta
       url: /videos/not-spaghetti-bolognese
       image: "/images/Videos: From Book to Cook/spaghetti ketchup measuring technique.png"